Please wait while the page is loading...

 Editha Hechanova

-Editha R. Hechanova leads the intellectual law practice of the HECHANOVA Group comprising of of Hechanova & Co., Inc. an intellectual property consulting firm handling trademark and patent prosecution, copyright and domain name registrations, product registration, management, valuation, searches, and other non-contentious aspect of intellectual property, where she is President/CEO.
-The contentious IP practice is handled by the other member firm, Hechanova Bugay Vilchez & Andaya-Racadio which specializes in enforcement, litigation, alternative dispute resolution, licensing corporate, immigration law and taxation.
-Editha graduated from the University of the East with a business degree, major in Accounting, magna cum laude.
-She is a Certified Public Accountant.
-She obtained her law degree from the Ateneo de Manila University, and a Certificate in Strategic Business Economics from the University of Asia and the Pacific.
+Editha R. Hechanova leads the IP law practice of the HECHANOVA Group.
+She is she is president and CEO of Hechanova & Co., Inc., an IP consulting firm handling trademark, patent searches and prosecution, and other non-contentious work.
+She is the managing partner of the law firm Hechanova Bugay Vilchez & Andaya-Racadio, focusing on IP enforcement, litigation, alternative dispute resolution, licensing and transactions.
+Hechanova graduated from the University of the East with a business degree, major in accounting, magna cum laude.
+She is a certified public accountant.
+She obtained her law degree from the Ateneo de Manila University and a certificate in Strategic Business Economics from the University of Asia and the Pacific.

-She is a Certified Patent Valuation Analyst (CPVA) by the Business Development Academy based in New Jersey, USA.
-She passed the Patent Agent Qualifying Examination (PAQE) in 2008 conducted by the IPOPHL, and is the immediate past president of the Association of PAQE Professionals, Inc. consisting of PAQE passers.
-She is an alumna of the South East Asia Patent Drafting Course (SEAD) conducted by the Federation des Conseils en Propriete Intellectuelle (FICPI), an international organization of patent and IP practitioners.
-She is currently the Vice-President of the IP Collegium, an organization of IP experts mainly in the ASEAN region, India and Brazil, sponsored by the Japan Institute for Promoting Invention and Innovation (JIPII).
-She is the Asia Pacific sub-committee chairperson of the Trademark Office Practice Committee (TOPC) of the International Trademark Association (INTA) for 2022-2023.
+She is the president of the Association of PAQE Professionals, Inc. composed of professionals who passed the Patent Agent Qualifying Examination conducted by the IPOPHL.
+She is currently the Vice-president of the IP Collegium, an organization of IP experts mainly in the ASEAN region, India and Brazil, sponsored by the Japan Institute for Promoting Invention and Innovation (JIPII).
+She is the INTA Asia Pacific TM Relations sub-committee chairperson for 2022-2023, and was reappointed for the term 2024-2025.

 Law firms